Eikonal quasinormal modes, greybody factors and shadow of charged accelerating black holes: Accelerating black holes and their quasinormal modes

 For spherically symmetric black holes there is a known correspondence between quasinormal modes in the eikonal limit and the circular null geodesics.
-This correspondence can be found in \cite{Cardoso:2008bp} and it states that
+This correspondence can be found in \cite{Cardoso:2008bp} and it states that quasinormal frequencies in this limit are given by

-where $\Omega_c$ is the frequency of unstable circular null geodesics and $\Lambda$ is the Lyapunov exponent of the corresponding motion.
-Essential for establishing such correspondence is the fact that the equation for maximizing the potential $V_r(r)$ in the eikonal limit given by \eqref{vreikonal} is the same equation defining the circular null geodesics:
+where $\Omega_c$ is the frequency of unstable circular null geodesics and $\Lambda_P$ is the Lyapunov exponent of the corresponding motion.
+Essential for establishing such correspondence is the fact that the equation for maximizing the potential $V^{\mathrm{eik}}_r(r)$ in the eikonal limit given by \eqref{vreikonal} is the same equation defining the circular null geodesics:

 where the prime denotes the derivative with respect to $r$.
 The radius of these circular null geodesics is therefore given by $r_c$.